Frequently Asked Questions

 It’s obvious that you’re in a difficult situation.
 You can’t continue in this way because it’s not fair to you.
 Nor is it fair to the organization you’re working for because it’s paying your co-worker for an honest day’s work.
 So, not only are you being cheated out of your own time off, but your employer is being cheated too.
 Assuming that you’ve already tried to bring this to your co-worker’s attention, probably the best thing you can do is to speak privately with your supervisor and ask that he or she take the matter up with your co-worker.

-If your problem with procrastination or somebody else’s problem with it is affecting your peace of mind at work, you may wish to read: The Procrastinator in the Workplace, which is part of Chapter Fourteen: The Procrastinator’s Relationships with Significant Others, in my book: How Many Procrastinators Does It Take to Change a Light Bulb?: Take Control of Your Life and Defeat Immobilizing Depression!
+If your problem with procrastination or somebody else’s problem with it is affecting your peace of mind at work, you may wish to read: The Procrastinator in the Workplace, which is part of Chapter Fourteen: The Procrastinator’s Relationships with Significant Others, in my book: The More You Do The Better You Feel: How to Overcome Procrastination and Live a Happier Life.

 How can I help my procrastinating young child?